Frequently Asked Questions

 Utils.DeliverNow

-As a last resort, you can simulate clicking "Send/Receive" button in Outlook after sending a message:
+As a last resort, simulate the Outlook Send/Receive command after sending the message.

 MailItem.Send